Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 ![sender undefined](sender_undefined.png)

-There’s still an error: `sender` is undefined. [xxx the actual error message in this case is “program in lock statement in clause "revert" has type "", must be Program,” can we improve that?]
+There’s still an error: `sender` is undefined.
 It must be specified at the time the first transaction is created, i.e. as a contract parameter, so that the later transaction can’t send `value` anywhere it chooses.
 Add `sender: Program` to the contract parameters, and the contract template is complete:

 ![TimedPayment](timed_payment.png)